pivotal/blog/content/post/ntp-costs-500.md

 Which begs the question: given the expense, why do it?
 We have several motives:

-* We have benefitted greatly from the open source community, and providing this service is a modest way of giving back.
+* We have benefited greatly from the open source community, and providing this service is a modest way of giving back.

 * Our day job is a developer on